prio101/cv_analysis/README.md

 # CV Analyzer Application

-This is a task given by ASTUDIO.
+This is an app to analyze cv with rag.

 ## Summary of the Application:
 This application will enable you to upload a CV and APP will extract the following information: